Ford posts higher profit but faces pressure in U.S

 "It sort of foreshadows what we will see in 2014," he said.
 "North America is going through a churn, and international operations are not going to be strong enough to offset that."

+The news at the time sent Ford's shares to their biggest one-day percentage drop in more than two years.

+However, the stock regained ground after Mulally quashed speculation earlier this month that he would leave Ford for the top job at Microsoft Corp (MSFT.O).
+He has emphasized that he remains engaged in the company's day-to-day operations as well as setting long-term strategy.

-On Tuesday, shares of Ford were up 0.2 percent at $15.74 in midday trading.
+On Tuesday, shares of Ford were unchanged at $15.71 in morning trading.

 Ford's net income in the fourth quarter rose to $3 billion, or 74 cents a share, from almost $1.6 billion, or 40 cents a share, a year earlier.

-The results included a $2.1 billion gain from the addition of deferred tax assets to the balance sheet, as well as charges of $311 million for last year's pension buyouts and plant closures in Europe.
+The results included a $2.1 billion gain from the addition of deferred tax assets to the balance sheet, as well as charges of $311 million for last year's pension buyouts and layoffs in Europe.

 Excluding one-time items, Ford earned 31 cents a share, 3 cents more than analysts polled by Thomson Reuters I/B/E/S had expected.
 Analysts also attributed some of the outperformance to a lower-than-expected tax rate.